|

 The following illustration shows an example of a project schedule plan.

 When analyzing the above example of a project schedule, it is worth noting the three columns on the right, which show risks, budget, and deliverables.
-If a risk is associated with a particular schedule task, a triangle icon with an exclamation mark is shown in the task line in the “risks” column.
+If a risk is associated with a particular scheduled task, a triangle icon with an exclamation mark is shown in the task line in the “risks” column.
 The same applies by analogy to cost items or project outputs.
 The developed project plan should be formally accepted.

 The project implementation phase is when the team works to achieve the project goals and deliver the intended results.
 What you should pay particular attention to during the project delivery phase is: